marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

     E --> F["Visualization (PyMOL)"]
 ```

-This is ongoing work and i am currently working on the aLMDD sampling as of 7 Nov 2025.
+This is ongoing work and i am currently working on the aLMDD sampling.

 Completed parts of workflow:
 - Fragment Library (.sdf)